As many audiophiles will tell you, subwoofer placement has a lot to do with the quality of sound you get in your home theater room.

 In most cases, the bass waves will not flow properly, and the sound quality will be diminished.

 However, placing the subwoofer behind your couch gets the sound closer to you.
-You’ll be able to fell that earth-shattering bass vibrations while allowing you to enjoy a sharp, clear, and well-blended audio performance.
+You’ll be able to fell those earth-shattering bass vibrations while allowing you to enjoy a sharp, clear, and well-blended audio performance.

 Where Is Best To Place Your Subwoofer?